jacobeisenstein/gt-nlp-class/Schedule.md

 Please check homeworks and projects for updates.
-Homeworks are not finalized until the class before they are do.
+Homeworks are not finalized until the class before they are due.
 Projects are not final until the date that they are "out."

 + August 20: Welcome: History of NLP and modern applications.
 [Slides](lectures/lec1.pdf?raw=true)
   - Reading: Chapter 1 of